 - Be confident that the problem can be resolved and stay focused on the solution rather than the cause.

 - Consider the problem as an opportunity to learn new things because as you deal with the problem, you will learn a lot and gain a lot of new experiences.
 It helps you to grow up as a strong person and have strong willpower.

 - When problems of the same kind are repetitive, it is good not to deal with it the way it was dealt with before but to take advice from others and use a different procedure to deal with it so that it does not repeat in the future.

 When it is a customer’s problem:

 - Put yourself in the situation and mindset of the customer and set aside the feeling that you were not responsible for the problem.
 Focus on the client and their situation.
 Stay calm.

-- Do not jump into conclusions instantly, but listen to them completely and wait for them to finish.
-Do not interrupt either
+- Do not jump to conclusions instantly, but listen to them completely and wait for them to finish.
+Do not interrupt either.

 - Be empathetic and show them that you have understood why they are upset.

 - Apologise if it was your mistake or the organisation’s mistake, acknowledge and accept their concerns and present them with a solution.
 Provide them with choices of solutions if possible.